Magnetic resonance neurography: History and physical basis

 There are two main physical bases for the imaging discovery.
 Firstly, it was known at the time that water diffused preferentially along the long axis of neural tissue in the brain – a property called "anisotropic diffusion".
 Diffusion MRI had been developed to take advantage of this phenomenon to show contrast between white matter and grey matter in the brain.
 However, diffusion MRI proved ineffective for imaging of nerves for reasons that were not initially clear.
-Filler and Howe discovered that the problem was that the most of the image signal in nerve came from protons that were not involved in anisotropic diffusion.
+Filler and Howe discovered that the problem was that most of the image signal in nerves came from protons that were not involved in anisotropic diffusion.
 They developed a collection of methods to suppress the "isotropic signal" and this resulted in allowing the anisotropic signal to be unmasked.
 This was based on the discovery that Chemical Shift Selection could be used to suppress "short T2 water" in the nerve and that this mostly affected isotropic water.

 The endoneurial fluid compartment in nerve can be unmasked by similar techniques resulting in a "T2" based neurography as well as the original diffusion based neurography technique.
-Endoneurial fluid increases when nerve is compressed, irritated or injured, leading to nerve image hyperintensity in an magnetic resonance neurography image.
+Endoneurial fluid increases when nerve is compressed, irritated or injured, leading to nerve image hyperintensity in a magnetic resonance neurography image.
 Subsequent research has further demonstrated the biophysical basis for the ability of MR Neurography to show nerve injury and irritation.

 Measurements of the T2 relaxation rate of nerve by Filler and Howe revealed that previous reports of a short relaxation time were wrong and that—once signal from lipid protons was suppressed—the primary image signal from nerve had long T2 relaxation rates best imaged with pulse sequence echo times in the range of 50 to 100 milliseconds.
 In addition, they later showed that T2-neurography differs from most other MR imaging in that the conspicuity or relative prominence of nerve is affected by the angle of voxel orientation during the acquisition of the image.
 When acquisitions are done with echo times below 40 milliseconds, there can be "magic angle effects" that provide some spurious information, so MR Neurography is always done with echo times greater than 40 milliseconds.
 The need for long echo times also characterizes the type of inversion recovery fat suppression sequences used for neurography nerve imaging.